50cc motorbike insurance

 What is a 50cc bike?

-50cc bikes have the smallest engines and are the first option for 16-year-old newbie riders looking for their own wheels.
+50cc bikes have the smallest engine size and are the first option for 16-year-old newbie riders looking for their own wheels.
 They come in motorbike, moped and scooter styles, so you can choose the riding position you prefer.
-Most 50cc bikes have a restricited top speed of around 45kmh, so they’re incredibly economical.
-This also means that their insurance premiums could be lower than faster bikes with bigger engines.

 Can I take a passenger on a 50cc moped?